Turkey's central bank is raising interest rates sharply. This could signal an economic recovery - ExBulletin

 Turkey’s central bank is raising interest rates sharply.
 This could signal an economic recovery

-Mainstream economic theory says the exact opposite, and central banks around the world have quickly raised rates to combat consumer price spikes linked to the pandemic rebound and Russia’s invasion of Ukraine.
-There were several hikes across Europe on Thursday, ranging from bank of england At Swiss National Bank.
+Mainstream economic theory says the exact opposite, and central banks around the world have been rapidly raising rates to combat consumer price spikes, including several decisions across Europe on Thursday, ranging from the Bank of England to Switzerland.

-Erdogan, a self-proclaimed enemy of high borrowing costs, said he would accept the policies of his new finance minister, but also insisted his views had not changed.
-This led to questions about whether Turkey’s central bank could act independently.

-A statement from the banks’ monetary policy committee said it had decided to begin the process of monetary tightening to set the course for disinflation as soon as possible.
+We will take decisive action in the fight against inflation,” Erdogan said on Wednesday.
+“We will intensify our efforts to protect a large part of our population from the effects of inflation.

 Erdogan, who won a third term in a second round of elections on May 28, reappointed Mehmet Simsek as head of the economy.
 The former Merrill Lynch banker had previously served as Erdogan’s finance minister and deputy prime minister until 2018.